chirangaalwis/aws-cloudformation-templates/README.md

 - ### VPC with Autoscaling Groups

+This template provides a reference architecture for creating a VPC with two public subnets, two private subnets, an autoscaling group in each subnet for providing auto-healing for EC2 instances and an application load balancer for exposing a HTTP endpoint.

+- ### VPC with EFS

-This template provides a reference architecture for creating a VPC with two public subnets, two private subnets, one autoscaling group in each subnet for providing auto-healing for EC2 instances and an application load balancer for exposing a HTTP endpoint.
+This template provides a reference architecture for creating a VPC with two public subnets, two private subnets, an autoscaling group in each subnet for providing auto-healing for EC2 instances, an elastic file system mounted to /mnt/efs folder in two EC2 instances in the public subnets and an application load balancer for exposing a HTTP endpoint.